-- Select the Keyboard pane then choose the Input Sources tab.
+- Select the Accessibility pane then choose the Keyboard from the left-side menu.

 How to use a virtual keyboard on Mac

 Now you can click on any key on the virtual keyboard and it will place that character in a currently active document, web browser, or anything else that takes text input.
 You can press the Shift or Option keys on the virtual keyboard and see the characters change to their shifted or alternative versions.
 But you can only click on one button at once, so can’t select those characters.
 You can use Caps Lock to hold shifted characters while you select them.
 If you want to click on alternative characters such as the ˚ or ® symbols, you can hold the Option key on your physical keyboard and select the symbol from the virtual keyboard.

 If you only have one keyboard listed in System Preferences, Keyboard Viewer will use that.
 If you have more than one it defaults to the one you selected in System Preferences.
 However, you can change that, even when the virtual keyboard is on screen, by clicking on the Input Sources menu bar item and choosing another keyboard.

 To add another keyboard in System Preferences, click on the Input Sources tab and then press the “+” at the bottom of the left sidebar.
 Select the keyboard you want to add from the list, and then click Add.
 Once you’re finished with adding languages, click Done.
 It will now appear in the menu bar item.